 Journey to Silius is an NES game with the most rockin' title theme ever.

 Journey to Silius began life as The Terminator, but unfortunately the original copyright text and some unknown graphics are all that remain from that development period.
-Note the copyright date of 1989, compared to the final's 1990; the NES Batman was released in 1989, so it's possible that Sunsoft couldn't afford two movie licenses within the same year and chose the more popular of the two.
-As for this one, it would eventually be picked up by Mindscape a couple years later.
+Note the copyright date of 1989, compared to the final's 1990.
+The prerelease page contains promo images and video from this period as well.
+The Terminator license would eventually be picked up by Mindscape a couple years later.

 Game Genie code XTUSKTAV (ROM address 1DE4C:EA) activates the game's stage select.
 A or B changes the starting level, and Start starts the game.
 Combined with the code TEXINTIA (1DEB7:06), you can jump straight to the final boss by selecting "ENDING".

 In the European version, XTVSNTAV activates the stage select.
 When combined with TESSXTIA, "ENDING" can be selected.